 Broken or inefficient machines slow the pace of manufacturing and, ultimately, profits.
 The Maintenance Mechanic/Millwright Apprenticeship program is employer sponsored.
 This program combined the on-the-job hands-on training with related training at the technical College.
 Some hands-on training is used to reinforce the related training.
 Thus, skills are developed to help the mechanic keep machines and equipment operating and productive.
-If you like to troubleshoot problems and put theory to work hands-on, a career as a Maintenance Mechanic/Millwright may be your ticket to success.
+If you like to maintain, repair, and troubleshoot problems and put theory to work, a career as a maintenance mechanic/millwright may be your ticket to success.
 According to the U.S. Department of Labor Bureau of Labor Statistics, Maintenance Mechanic/Millwrights will be needed to maintain and repair existing machinery, dismantle old machinery, and maintain and install new machinery.
 As experienced Maintenance Mechanic/Millwrights leave the workforce for retirement or other careers, job opportunities will be available.

 You can get an idea of what other LTC program graduates are paid by reviewing the LTC graduate follow-up survey.